Retire by stateFigures verified May 31, 2026

 Does Louisiana tax Social Security and retirement income?

-Louisiana excludes Social Security benefits from state income tax, and residents 65 and older can exclude a limited amount of other retirement income each year.
-The state revenue agency lists which retirement systems and benefits qualify.
+Louisiana leaves Social Security out of state income tax.
+If you are 65 or older, you can also exclude a limited amount of other retirement income each year.
+The state lists which retirement systems and benefits qualify.

 Louisiana Department of Revenue